 To create AWS SNS, follow these steps:

-- Step 1: Visit the AWS SNS dashboard and click the button labeled “Create Topic”.
+Step 1: Visit the AWS SNS dashboard and click the button labeled “Next step” after giving a name to your topic.

 How do different entities operate on AWS SNS?
 Let’s find out: